 - Deficient Knowledge

-- Injuring agents: distension of tissues by accumulation of fluid/inflammatory process, destruction of joint
+- Injuring agents: distension of tissues by the accumulation of fluid/inflammatory process, destruction of joint

 Possibly evidenced by